 - In the same bowl, add the bentonite clay by tablespoon.
 It should be a 1:1 ratio, so one tablespoon of clay per seed bomb.
 The clay protects the seeds and will serve to hold the pop together.

 - Add seeds to the soil/clay mixture.
 However, don’t overdo it as you don’t want to crowd out your plants as they grow.
 Depending on the type of plant, 4-6 seeds per pop is sufficient.

 - Add water slowly to the seed mixture.

 - Stir.
 It will be like putty or a play-doh mixture when you’ve added enough water.

 - Either use the Cricut to label the craft sticks, or hand-letter them.
-You can either put “flower garden mix” or “wildflower mix” or a specific seed type, such as “marigolds.”
+Next, you can either put “flower garden mix” or “wildflower mix” or a specific seed type, such as “marigolds.”

 - Fill the silicone mold with the seed mixture.
-You can roll it into a ball before doing so or scoop it into the mold with a tablespoon.
+As a result, you can roll it into a ball before doing so or scoop it into the mold with a tablespoon.

 - Level off the top of the mold after packing it well with the seed mixture.

 - Insert one seed marker into each wildflower seed bomb.